FBI informant charged with lying about Joe and Hunter Biden's ties to Ukrainian energy company

 If convicted, he faces a maximum penalty of 25 years in prison.

-The charges were filed by Justice Department special counsel David Wiess, who has separately charged Hunter Biden with firearm and tax violations.
+The charges were filed by Justice Department special counsel David Weiss, who has separately charged Hunter Biden with firearm and tax violations.